ChrstphrHll/npc_gen/students/Harperia Winchell.md

 ---
 ### Description
 - 1st year Human Barbarian in Elkenval
-- curly platinum hair that's put back in a long pony tail, Green eyes, and Fair skin
+- short straight strawberry blond hair that's well kept, Green eyes, and Fair skin
 - Is Unfathomable and Dishonest, and has Involvement as their ideal

 ### Organizations